 - I rarely (and I mean I’ve literally done it twice) use prompts

-- I never set of goal of how much to write per entry
+- I never set a goal of how much to write per entry

-from then I started to dabble in poetry, meeting someone who inspired me and fueled that passion so much that I’m not even sure if I’d have continued without his support. if he’s reading this (which I have a feeling he might be) you know who you are and I thank you so much.
+from then I started to dabble in poetry, meeting someone who inspired me and fuelled that passion so much that I’m not even sure if I’d have continued without his support. if he’s reading this (which I have a feeling he might be), you know who you are and I thank you so much.

-this poetry lead me into a more expressive and creative side of writing that I never saw myself being any good at. until I showed a friend, who related and another who understood me so much clearer after sharing that we got so much closer. it became a tool not only to unravel my emotions but a way to contextualise my feelings in ways that made more sense that if I sat there and tried to explain.
+this poetry led me into a more expressive and creative side of writing that I never saw myself being any good at. until I showed a friend, who related, and another who understood me so much clearer after sharing that we got so much closer. it became a tool not only to unravel my emotions but a way to contextualise my feelings in ways that made more sense than if I sat there and tried to explain.

-over the years, I’ve asked myself why I journal and why I write and with the way I write on this page you’d be surprised at how similar my journal is in tone of voice. because every entry starts with some acknolwedgement.
+over the years, I’ve asked myself why I journal and why I write, and with the way I write on this page you’d be surprised at how similar my journal is in tone of voice. because every entry starts with some acknowledgement.

-other times, I’ve addressed journal entries to people. and look I know how it sounds you may be asking ‘what does she mean?’.
-I mean I write letters I’ll never send (not all the time, you can chill out) but it’s been something that has been so utterly helpful and healing and allows me to think from a perspective of communicating my feelings to a person who has made me feel either happy, sad or angry.
+other times, I’ve addressed journal entries to people. and look, I know how it sounds, you may be asking ‘what does she mean?’.
+I mean I write letters I’ll never send (not all the time, you can chill out), but it’s been something that has been so utterly helpful and healing. it allows me to think from a perspective of communicating my feelings to a person who has made me feel either happy, sad or angry.

 putting that into words without ever needing to say it to them? that’s a high level closure option to me (and significantly cheaper than therapy).